kchun014/FeatureSearchPy/README.md

 # FeatureSearchPy
-Feature Search in Python, with optimizations and forward/backward feature serach
+Feature Search in Python, with optimizations and forward/backward feature search